jared-christensen/aws-saml-sign-in-beautifier/README.md

 # AWS SAML Sign-In Beautifier

-A browser extension that improves the AWS SAML sign-in page—especially for users managing many accounts.
+A browser extension that improves the AWS SAML sign-in page, especially for users managing many accounts.
 It enhances readability, speeds up role selection, and adds features like filtering, keyboard navigation, and dark mode.

-AWS’s default SAML sign-in page can be slow and frustrating—especially when you have access to dozens (or hundreds) of roles.
+AWS’s default SAML sign-in page can be slow and frustrating, especially when you have access to dozens (or hundreds) of roles.

 ## Key Features